Skip to main content

 If you’re a VAT registered business, then you’ll need to know the difference between expenses and disbursements to make sure you charge VAT to your customers correctly.

 So, in summary, you charge VAT on expenses you incur that allow you to carry out work for the customer.
-You do not charge VAT on things that you are simply paying for on behalf of the customer.
+You do not charge VAT on things you are simply paying for on behalf of the customer.

-The important thing to remember with disbursements is that they’re not part of your service to the customer.
-Because they’re a cost that you simply pass on to your client, you can’t claim the VAT back on your return.
+The important thing to remember with disbursements is they’re not part of your service to the customer.
+Because they’re a cost you simply pass on to your client, you can’t claim the VAT back on your return.

 Basically, the customer reimburses you the cost (including the VAT), so claiming for it on your return as well would mean you received the money back twice!